 “The question is no longer not whether but how well we will teach and learn law online.
 The time is now,” said Sara J. Berman* in September 2019, during the Online & Hybrid Learning Pedagogy: Toward Defining Best Practices in Legal Education conference she co-chaired at the University of Denver, Sturm College of Law.
 (Conference session videos embedded in links on conference schedule.)
 Berman, a graduate of the UCLA School of Law, was quoted more than ten years ago in the California Bar Journal, December 2008 describing some elements of the online JD program where she served as both a professor and senior administrator: “The curriculum includes live classes, assigned reading, video lectures, essays and tests in 11-day modules.
 “Other than eye contact and body language, the discussion is, in many ways, quite similar to that of a traditional law school classroom,” said Concord professor Sara Berman.

-** A distance learning pioneer, Sara Berman began online law teaching more than 20 years ago; she served on the faculty of the nation’s first fully online law school, and as an ABA fact finder for law schools seeking hybrid JD variances.
-She also led, “Creating Student Engagement in the Online Law Classroom” at the 2019 AALS Annual Meeting, and co-chaired the 2019 conference, “Online & Hybrid Learning Pedagogy: Toward Defining Best Practices in Legal Education.”
+*Sara Berman, a distance learning pioneer, began online law teaching more than 20 years ago.
+Berman served for some fifteen years on the faculty of the nation’s first fully online law school, and has been appointed three times as an ABA fact finder for law schools seeking hybrid JD variances.
+Berman led, “Creating Student Engagement in the Online Law Classroom” at the 2019 AALS Annual Meeting and co-chaired the 2019 conference, “Online & Hybrid Learning Pedagogy: Toward Defining Best Practices in Legal Education.”